-As I swung our borrowed ‘scope (that’s ‘telescope’ for you non-birders out there) along the length of ‘Wader Bay’, the morass of what I thought to be pebbles and rocks at the waters edge jumped into focus to as hundreds and thousands of birds!!
+I swung our borrowed ‘scope (that’s ‘telescope’ for you non-birders out there) along the length of ‘Wader Bay’.
+Suddenly, the morass of what I thought to be pebbles and rocks at the waters edge jumped into focus and became hundreds and thousands of birds!!

-But despite the excitement of clocking up lifer after lifer (birds we’d never seen before) through the magical magnification of ‘scope and bins (binoculars!) the huge mixed flocks moving ever closer with the tides remained resolutely rock-like in my photos.
+We clocked up lifer after lifer (birds we’d never seen before) through the magical magnification of ‘scope and bins (binoculars!).
+But although the huge mixed flocks moved ever closer with the tides, they remained resolutely rock-like in my photos.

-And in league with Yellow Chat, many birds unaccountably failed to present in perfect photographic pose, best side conveniently facing my looming lens.
+Strangely enough, many birds failed to present in perfect photographic pose, with their best side conveniently facing my looming lens.

 Is it so wrong to prefer mediocre landscape photography to mediocre wildlife photography?